 Mountains – ski touring / snowshoe expeditions (Switzerland)

 In addition to skiing on beautiful Alpine slopes, our students try their hand at glacier-trekking, wilderness hiking and zip-lining.
 Experienced guides make this an adventure of a lifetime.

 WW1 battlefields (France and Belgium)

 History comes alive during our battlefield tour of World War I sites.
 Students go on a guided tour of the battlegrounds that witnessed death and destruction at the turn of last century to learn more about the Great War.
 Our expert guides take students to battle sites and rural villages, and remind them that there are two sides to every story.
 Courage, strategy and the value of human life become a visceral experience.

-Geography Fieldwork (Morocco)
+Geography Fieldwork (Iceland)

 Cultural language trips (London, Barcelona, Paris, Berlin)

 We show our students the world with trips to Great Britain, Spain, France and Germany.
 An immersion into other languages, cultures, traditions and food expands their worldview and inspires them to be open to new experiences.